-The goal of forecasting is not just to predict the future, but to tell you what you need to
+The goal of forecasting is not just to predict the future, but to tell you what you need to know so that yo

 The history of sales forecasting dates back more than 60 years (Boulden, 1958; Winters, 1960).
 Since then, a large number of sales forecasting papers have been published, covering a wide range of applications in real-world industries such as printed circuit board manufacturing, the food industry, and the apparel industry.